luxonis/depthai-hardware/docs/source/pages/SJ2088POE.rst

 .. note::
     For more information on how to start with POE devices, check our guide `Getting started with PoE <https://docs.luxonis.com/en/latest/pages/tutorials/getting-started-with-poe/>`__.

-The OAK-D-POE accepts power input from any 802.3af, Class 3 PoE circuitry.
-So this for example includes any/every PoE UniFi Switch
-(e.g. US-8-150W) and any other standard POE switch and/or 802.3af PoE injector.
-Power consumption is typically 5W, leaving ~7.5W available if active lighting is desired additionally over PoE/etc.

 If an outdoor rated PoE switch is needed, one option is the EP-S16.